Glossary of Terms

 • Access by all people at all times to enough food for an active, healthy life.
 Source: USDA Economic Research Service

-• A concept that promotes the ability of communities to determine the quantity and quality of the food that they consume by controlling how their food is produced and distributed.
+• A concept that promotes the ability of communities to determine the quantity and quality of the food they consume by controlling how their food is produced and distributed.
 Source: Bureau of Indian Affairs

-• An area with low grocery access combined with access to outlets that tend to sell foods with low nutritional value, like fast-food restaurants and convenience stores.
+• An area with low grocery access combined with access to outlets that tend to sell foods with low nutritional value, like fast food restaurants and convenience stores.
 Source: Health Canada

 • Food systems encompass the entire range of actors and their interlinked activities involved in the production, aggregation, processing, distribution, consumption, and disposal of food products.
 Source: Food and Agriculture Organization of the United Nations (FAO)